-In addition to the goals common to all professional degree programs at the seminary (see the Professional Master of Arts [MA] section of this catalog), students in this program will be able to:
+Professional Master of Arts [MA] section of this catalog), students in this program will be able to:

-- articulate the role of art and worship in shaping and expressing Christian life; - express the interdependence of theology and art; - develop and demonstrate a model of collaboration designed to serve and shape culture through the arts and worship; - demonstrate Spirit-empowered leadership that recognizes others' gifts and encourages their creative development; and - develop a model of creativity integrated with Spirit-directed work habits that leads to sustainable professional practices.
+- · articulate the role of art and worship in shaping and expressing Christian life; - · express the interdependence of theology and art; - develop and demonstrate a model of collaboration designed to serve and shape culture through the arts and worship; - demonstrate Spirit-empowered leadership that recognizes others' gifts and encourages their creative development; and - develop a model of creativity integrated with Spirit-directed work habits that leads to sustainable professional practices.

-Students applying to the MAMW degree program or the ThM in the department of Media Arts and Worship, in addition to the regular requirements for admission to the school, will be required to include the Department of Media Arts and Worship Admissions Inventory.
-Admission to the degree program is contingent upon departmental approval.
-Students interested in a ThM Ministry Emphasis in Media Arts and Worship also need to take the Media Arts and Worship Admissions Inventory.
+Students applying to the MAMW degree program or a ThM emphasis in the Department of Media Arts and Worship, in addition to the regular requirements for admission to the school, will be required to complete the Department of Media Arts and Worship Admissions Inventory.
+Admission to the degree program is contingent on departmental approval.